Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 This is a tree that flowers in spring, and has large heart-shaped leaves.

 The paulownia as a symbol was originally used by the imperial family and ranked second only to the chrysanthemum.
-Use of the paulownia was granted by [Emperor
+Permission to use the paulownia was granted by [Emperor
 <span class="noun"
 lang="ja-Latn">Go-Daigo</span>](https://en.wikipedia.org/wiki/Emperor_Go-Daigo)
 to [<span class="noun" lang="ja-Latn">Ashikaga